 Climate change can seem like such a big problem that it is easy to feel unable to do anything about it… But, it really is possible to make a difference!

 1. Take action!
-Help secure a global climate deal… CARE and other humanitarian organisations are working together to secure a globally binding and socially equitable climate deal.
+Help secure implementation of the Paris Agreement… CARE and other humanitarian organisations are working together to secure a globally binding and socially equitable climate deal.
 This is important because without a global legal framework to monitor and enforce the promises made by national governments, and multi-national corporations, it is unlikely that we will be able to reduce greenhouse gas emissions sufficiently to reduce the ongoing, and increasingly severe, impacts of climate change on the world’s poorest communities.

 If you are interested in getting involved, why not sign up to 350.org to join a global movement fighting for climate justice?